EiichiroIto/Gratch/README.md

 ```

 Then copy Examples directory of this repository to your image directory.

+## [Beware] Before update
+* You need keep script files before update, because project files are incompatible with any previous versions.
+* To keep script files, select "File - Export - Export Scripts in S-EXP".
+* To recovery the file, select "File - Import - Import Scripts"

 ## Examples
 1. Select Open from File menu.